acs2405/LSysGen/README.md

 ```

 In this example, with an axiom `aaba`, the system would replace the first and last `a` characters by `a` (90% probability) or `b` (10% probability).
 The second 'a' would match the three rules, but only the third would be always applied, because the special weight `!` means that it must be always chosen.
 As you can see, any pair of ambiguous rules can bring non determinism to our l-system, even without explicit set of weights.
-Also, when two rules with `!` weight are available for some character, the first will be always applied.
+Also, when two rules with `!` weight are available for some character, the first one will be always applied.

 For parametric l-systems, you can just add parameters to any character in the left or right.
 The char to be replaced can define its parameters' names and even define a condition (optional).
 The right side can specify arguments for its characters, referencing (or not) the left side parameters.
 For example: